close Business Finance Invest Bullets Most Viewed

 Bombay Stock Exchange (BSE)

-The Sensex was the first-ever equity index of India to offer an identifying base for the top 30 exchange trading companies.
+The Sensex was India's first-ever equity index to offer an identifying base for the top 30 exchange trading companies.
 In 1995, BSE online trading (BOLT) was established, and at that time, its volume of transactions touched 8 million transactions per day.
 Interest Rate Swaps (IRS) and Forward Rate Agreements (FRA) were allowed in 1999.
 Bombay Stock Exchange ranks as the 12th largest stock exchange in the world, with a market capitalization of ₹151,970.87 billion (US$2.1 trillion) as of March 2019.

 BSE has an efficient and transparent market dealing in Equities, Derivatives, Indices, currency derivatives, Debt, EFTs or Mutual Funds, Interest Rate Derivatives, Commodity derivatives, etc.